Coverage Policy Manual

 Kim published an RCT on the effect of EMG on upper-extremity functions in patients who have had a stroke (Kim, 2017).
 Patients were randomized to traditional rehabilitation therapy (n=15) or traditional rehabilitation therapy plus EMG biofeedback training (n=15).
 Upper-limb function was measured by Fugl-Meyer Assessment (FMA) and Manual Function Test (MFT), and activities of daily living were measured using the FIM instrument.
 Both FMA and MFT scores improved significantly more in the patients receiving EMG biofeedback.
 However, there was not a significant difference in FIM score improvement between groups.

-In a case series, Pellegrino et al tested the use of visual biofeedback in reducing postural control deficits on 11 chronic stroke survivors (Pellegrino, 2017).
+In a case series, Pellegrino and colleagues tested the use of visual biofeedback in reducing postural control deficits on 11 chronic stroke survivors (Pellegrino, 2017).
 Each participant was assessed using the Berg Balance Scale, Trunk Impairment Scale, and the Nottingham Sensory Assessment Scale for trial inclusion.
 The test method involved seating each participant on a custom-built force platform and mapping their initial center of pressure positions.
 The trial had 4 phases: familiarization, training, and pre- and post-training tests.
 After familiarization and training, subjects were tested to observe if and to what extent they could transfer performance improvement obtained with visual feedback training to the conditions where they have to move (1) without visual feedback, (2) in different directions, and (3) respond to different displacement amplitudes.
 The study found that most stroke survivors were able to perform the required task and improve task performance during the training phase when provided visual feedback, however, without visual feedback, most showed no improvement on pre-training performance.
 The authors concluded that postural training based exclusively on continuous visual feedback provided limited benefits.
 The small sample size and design limit conclusions to be drawn from the study results.

 Practice Guidelines and Position Statements